Global Warming Tour

 Cheap Trick opened all dates on the first two legs bar a few festivals.
 The Dead Dasies, featuring Jon Stevens and Richard Fortus, opened the Australia/New Zealand leg.
 In Argentina and Brazil, Aerosmith toured with Whitesnake, including the Personal Fest in Buenos Aires and at the Monsters of Rock in São Paulo.

 The tour promoted Music from Another Dimension!, released on November 6, 2012.
 In addition to hits and choice album cuts, the band performed four new songs from the album, three of them regularly ("Oh Yeah", "Legendary Child", and "Lover Alot").

 On May 5, 2013, the band announced they had cancelled their first show in Jakarta due to safety concerns.

 In 2014, Aerosmith played 17 concerts across Europe from May 14 to July 2.
 The Let Rock Rule Tour was scheduled to follow in July, August, and September 2014 and see Aerosmith play several dates in North America.
 This tour featured Slash (with Myles Kennedy and the Conspirators) as the opening act.
 Full details of the tour were announced on April 8, 2014.
 On May 14, 2014, the band announced that they had cancelled their concert in Istanbul after Turkey declared a three-day mourning for the victims of Soma mine disaster.
-July 2, 2014 concert in Kyiv was cancelled due to civil unrest in Ukraine.
+The July 2, 2014 concert in Kyiv was cancelled due to civil unrest in Ukraine.